Dmelz11/Tech_Blog1/README.md

 ## Credits

-This challenge is very similar to the group project #2 that I just completed with my Teammates Savannah Williams and Tasneem Halim, and although I didn't receive any direct colaboration on this challange I feel it is appropriate to mention that I learned some pertinent skills that apply directly to this challenge from my work with Savannah and Tasneem.
+This challenge is very similar to the group project #2 that I just completed with my Team mates Savannah Williams and Tasneem Halim, and although I didn't receive any direct colaboration on this challange I feel it is appropriate to mention that I learned some pertinent skills that apply directly to this challenge from my work with Savannah and Tasneem.
+That being said, during the project I had my hand in the entire application, except the css, which I've done now in this application.
+I resourced the class documentation and recordings as needed for examples.

 ## License